micka-coder/talmedia/tanakh/lamentations/tanakh-lamentations-chapter-4-rashi_en.md

 ### passuk 19

 ### passuk 20
-<b>Adonoy’s anointed.</b> That is Yoshiyahu, as it is stated in Divrei Hayomim, “And Yirmiyahu lamented over Yoshiyahu.”<sup>28</sup><i class="footnote">II Divrei Hayomim 35:25.
+<b>Hachem’s anointed.</b> That is Yoshiyahu, as it is stated in Divrei Hayomim, “And Yirmiyahu lamented over Yoshiyahu.”<sup>28</sup><i class="footnote">II Divrei Hayomim 35:25.
 See Maseches Ta’anis 22b.
-Alternatively, ‘Adonoy’s appointed’ refers to Tzidkiyahu king of Yehudah who was blinded and carried off to Bavel in chains by the people of Kasdim. </i>
+Alternatively, ‘Hachem’s appointed’ refers to Tzidkiyahu king of Yehudah who was blinded and carried off to Bavel in chains by the people of Kasdim. </i>
 <b>In their pitfalls.</b> In the pits that they dug.

 ### passuk 21
-<b>Rejoice in gladness city of Edom.</b> Yirmiyahu prophesied about the destruction of the second Beis Hamikdosh which the Romans would destroy.<sup>29</sup><i class="footnote">Alternatively, it refers to Edom who rejoiced at the downfall of Yerusholayim and rejoiced at the destruction of the first Beis Hamikdosh, as it says “Remember, Adonoy, for the offspring of Edom...who say ‘Destroy!
+<b>Rejoice in gladness city of Edom.</b> Yirmiyahu prophesied about the destruction of the second Beis Hamikdosh which the Romans would destroy.<sup>29</sup><i class="footnote">Alternatively, it refers to Edom who rejoiced at the downfall of Yerusholayim and rejoiced at the destruction of the first Beis Hamikdosh, as it says “Remember, Hachem, for the offspring of Edom...who say ‘Destroy!
 Destroy!’ etc., in Tehilim 137:7. </i>
 <b>Rejoice in gladness.</b> For the time being, but ultimately, the cup of retribution will pass also over you, and you will become drunk from it.
 <b>[Till] you vomit.</b> And you will throw up, as in, “and she emptied וַתְּעַר her pitcher.”<sup>30</sup><i class="footnote">Bereishis 24:20. </i>